petrelharp/nebria/notes.md

+# Sep 27:

+- add stochasticity for goodness of patch: perhaps draw independently by year
+    * on a coarse scale (like 50km?)? but no, because we don't want big patches to dissapear entirely
+    * so, draw independently by pixel
+- the glacier boundary is from about 21kya
+- cut glacier out of only oldest map
+- Ottoway has low heterozygosity, probably because it's very hard to find even the three beetles they sampled.

 # Sep 13:

 - note that when we compare to for instance pi, if it has a lot of local randomness